Festermouth

 Red Top

-Ancestral seat of the Clement family, at Hoole, in the mountains of Ayleshire.
+Ancestral seat of the Clement family, at Hoole, in the uplands of Ayleshire.

 Rheum